 1.1 Diacritics

-Diacritics also came to be used to modify letters in many languages.
+Diacritics are used to modify letters in many languages.
 These may appear anywhere around, most commonly above (é), below (ç), or through (ø) a letter.
 Several diacritics may attach to the same letter; Vietnamese , for example, has a hook on the right and a dot below.

 Some languages consider letter + diacritic as one letter.
 Norwegian (both Bokmål and Nynorsk varieties), for example, lists these three letters at the end of its alphabet: Æ, Ø and Å.